-Prima ary: Cell: Develosurvey my name isa opment in reference to our tra y to find out how Satisfied and 5 minutes of your time and yo ining program t Helpful the pro hat you attended ogram was for yo d.
-We are ou.
-The su conductin rvey will o g a sho nly take Thank you Phone # use to read /hat is a best time for me to ca s this the best # to reach you?
-Yes ino, inew # - 2.
-If Somewhat or Not Satisfied ofied So d, Why mewhat Satisfied d Not Satis ۷.
-My records indicate that you allended 101 3.
-Overall, how would you rate Excellent Good If Less than Good, Why Fair No t Good Poor 4.
-How would you rate your Tra Excellent If Less than Good, Why Good Fair Good Poor - 5.
-Did you complete the training If No, did not complete, why • mplete 6.
-Did you receive a certificate y Yes If yes, what type of certificate No cation)?
-If no, were you told that you · Yes No
+Name Addre ess: Prima nry: Cell: Devel surve y about my name isand I am calling on behalf of the Mayor's Office of Employment opment in reference to our training program that you attended.
+We are conducting a short y to find out how Satisfied and Helpful the program was for you.
+The survey will only take 5 minutes of your time and your responses are strictly confidential.
+Is this a good time?
+Fhank you Phone # use to reach client /hat is a best time for me to call you back ls this the best # to reach you?
+Yes No, New # 1.
+Overall, how satisfied were you with the assistance you received from your Career Development Facilitator (CDF) that assisted you in enrolling in training?
+Very Satisfied Satisfied Somewhat Satisfied Not Satisfied If Somewhat or Not Satisfied, Why 2.
+My records indicate that you attendedfor 3.
+Overall, how would you rate the training that you received?
+Excellent Good Fair Not Good Poor If Less than Good, Why 4.
+How would you rate your Training Instructor(s)?
+Excellent Good Fair Not Good Poor If Less than Good, Why 5.
+Did you complete the training?
+Yes Still in training?
+Did Not Complete If No, did not complete, why not?
+6. Did you receive a certificate when you completed the program (some type of Certification) ?
+Yes No If yes, what type of certificate/certification?
+If no, were you told that you would receive a certificate?
+Yes No 7.
+Are you currently employed?
+Yes No

-8. Employment Information; The purpose of this next question is to fin offer is financially beneficial to our customer (not minimum wage) information is strictly confidential. • Is this job related to the training that you received?
-Yes What is the name of your Employer: What is your Job Title: No • When did you start: Does your Job offer you Benefits: Yes What is your hourly wage \$you can give me an estimat Is the job Full time(FT) or Part Time(PT) No e if you'd like. ∙ Mr. /ľ Yes Would you recommend this training for others?
-Yes or No, if no, why not?
-Ms. (Customers Name), do you have any additional comments that you would like to add?
-Final Comments: Is.
-(Customers Name) that was my final question, your feedback is very valual participation in the survey ble to us.
-Thank you so
+- 8. Employment Information; The purpose of this next question is to find out if the training we offer is financially beneficial to our customer (not minimum wage) and once again your information is strictly confidential.

+- Is this job related to the training that you received?
+Yes No

+What is the name of your Employer :\\\\\\

+What is your Job Title: \\\\\\

+When did you start:

+- Does your Job offer you Benefits: Yes No

+- What is your hourly wage \$\\\\\you can give me an estimate if you'd like.

+- Is the job Full time(FT) or Part Time(PT)

+- Would you recommend this training for others?

+Yes or No, if no, why not? \\\\\

+Mr. /Ms. (customers Name), do you have any additional comments that you would like to add?
+Yes

+Final Comments: